Search News & Insights

 PRACTICE AREA GROUP: Data Protection, GDPR, Commercial Litigation and Dispute Resolution, Technology and Innovation

 Is the GDPR likely to lead to a deluge of complaints and litigation by claimants who allege their data protection rights have been infringed?
-Matheson Intellectual Property Partner Deirdre Kilroy looks at the likely impact, through an Irish lens, in this month’s Law Society Gazette.
+Matheson Technology and Innovation Partner Deirdre Kilroy looks at the likely impact, through an Irish lens, in this month’s Law Society Gazette.

 At a glance